stylight/python-paipa/doc/ingestion.rst

 To limit memory usage, iterators (e.g. generators) can be consumed in the background on a pull basis.
 The pipeline will pull new entries if the input-queue will run low.
 In this case a new thread is created - called the "source step" - which will feed the pipeline in the background.
+Peak RAM usage will be lower than in the first example.

 .. code:: python